Startup aims to "enrich life after death" by growing biodegradable mushroom-based coffins and urns

 When it comes to matters of life and death, there may be a missing key ingredient of conversation: mushrooms.

 A new startup has found that fungi can go beyond filling people's plates while they are alive.
 They can also be used to take care of their bodies once they're dead.
-The company, Loop Biotech, is "growing" coffins and urns by combining mycelium – the root-like structure in mushrooms – with hemp fiber.
+The company, Loop Biotech, is "growing" coffins and urns by combining mycelium – the root structure of mushrooms – with hemp fiber.

 The founders of the company say they want to "collaborate with nature to give humanity a positive footprint," a goal that is difficult to achieve with today's common burial practices.